 Even though KH2’s prologue has long been seen as infamously “out-of-place,” I have very few doubts that it was always part of the game’s plan, for one simple reason: one of the few facts we can confirm about KH2’s early drafts (that I am familiar with) is the fact that Axel originally died at the end of the prologue, which implies by default that the prologue was always part of the plan.

 We start with Day 1, which is a choppy experience, with the Retrospective noting that it’s hard to tell the town’s layout from all of its jumping around.
-While I might have considered this a sign that the town’s layout hadn’t been finalized at that stage, this seems unlikely: we have a mock-up scene in one of KH2’s earliest trailers showing Roxas chasing the Dusk between the Sandlot and the Mansion, although not exactly on a direct path.
+While I might have considered this a sign that the town’s layout hadn’t been finalized at that stage, this seems unlikely: we have a mock-up scene in one of KH2’s earliest trailers showing Roxas chasing the Dusk between the Sandlot and the Mansion, although not exactly on a direct path (at least not in Twilight Town’s current layout).
 It seems likely to me that Day 1’s edits were cuts made for time, rather than any other problem.

 Ultimately, only Naminé’s introduction has any long-lasting narrative impact after Day 3, and it’s paper thin.
 The Dive to the Heart is memorable, but nothing really happens in it, leaving you with the subplot of Roxas and Hayner arguing which is wrapped up so quickly that I wouldn’t be surprised if it, too, was a late addition.
 Long story short, I suspect Day 3 was heavily edited at a later stage in the development process, and in a rough fashion, too.
 On the other hand, the early trailer linked above confirms that at least one station of the Dive to the Heart (the one with the Twilight Thorn) was around very early.
 Still: I have to wonder what happened to this Day that put it through such a blender?